 We see the paper contributing in the following ways to research into neurosymbolic systems:

 \begin{itemize} \item We identify a class of hybrid neurosymbolic systems -- called Symbolic Neural Generators, or SNGs -- which draws on the strengths of symbolic learning and neural-based generative models.
 Potential symbolic descriptions are examined, and at the same time: (a) act as conditioning information for neural-based encodings of probability distributions; and (b) verify samples of new data instances generated by the neural component.
-The output of an SNG is a human-readable symbolic description and a set of instances consistent with that description. \item We provide a novel semantic framework for SNGs based on \emph{poset semantics}.
-In this formulation, symbolic and neural components are jointly organized through a partial order that captures refinement relations among the individual components.
-The semantics is formalized using a categorical construction: the overall hybrid system is represented as a \emph{Grothendieck construction} over an indexed family of partially-ordered sets.
-The construction yields a unified space linking symbolic and neural generation. \item We implement and test SNGs on the real-world problem of generating potential inhibitors for protein-targets.
-This constitutes the problem of `lead-discovery', and realistic settings have the following charactestics.
+The output of an SNG is a human-readable symbolic description and a set of instances consistent with that description. \item We provide a novel semantic framework for SNGs based on poset semantics.
+In this formulation, each element of a partial ordering over symbolic hypotheses is associated with a (second) partial order over neural-generated instances that are consistent with the hypothesis.
+The semantics provides a precise specification of the codomain of an SNG. \item We implement and test SNGs on the real-world problem of generating potential inhibitors for protein-targets.
+This constitutes the problem of `lead-discovery', and realistic settings have the following characteristics.
 Given: (a) a few known inhibitors (in our main case study, only 5), and (b) some amount of prior biological and chemical knowledge; we want: (c) human-readable constraints on potential new inhibitors, and (d) proposals for potentially new inhibitors for the target.
 Our experiments show that SNG performs creditably on benchmarks from the literature, and -- on an open problem -- provides results that are understandable and interesting to a synthetic chemist and a structural biologist. \end{itemize}